 Skip Broken Packages For Update

-Sometimes updates comes with broken dependencies or packages so you can skip all of them and install other packages without problem use –skip-broken
+Sometimes updates come with broken dependencies or packages so you can skip all of them and install other packages without problem use –skip-broken

 Only Download Package